• Facebook

 Yes, I know your smartphone has a resolution of a gazillion pixels.
 But sometimes you may prefer to have complete control over the shutter speed, focus, depth of field and other adjustments to produce that perfect photo of your significant other, of your kid or of that once-in-a-lifetime, perfect sunset over the sea.

 Brands abound, but some have made the transition from film to digital better than others.
 We have already talked about the Leica, and many professional photographers of the past, such as Robert Capa, used nothing but Leicas to immortalize everyday moments or historical events.
-The quality of their lenses and mechanism is difficult to beat.
-Check a digital Leica model here.
+The quality of their lenses and mechanism is difficult to beat, but their lower end models are made by Panasonic these days.

 10. Black Dress Shoes